It was the last leg of our trip. It was our fifth prefecture in two weeks in Japan so we should have been exhausted at that point. In fact, we were.

 Check our my post on Ufufu Restaurant in Kurokawa Onsen for more pictures and information.

-Expect to Pay: Around JPY 2,000 each with drinks
+What We Paid: Around JPY 2,000 each with drinks

 Iromomiji serves good soba so if you’re in the mood for Japanese buckwheat noodles, then this is the place to go.
 I’m not much of a noodle person but I love zaru (cold) soba.
 They’re only open for lunch and are located at the far end of Kurokawa Onsen but they’re well worth the trek.
 Aside from soba, they serve other things too like basashi, Aso Beef, and tempura.
 Everything we had was delicious.